 In September of 1187, Sibylla found herself trapped in Jerusalem as the rest of the Kingdom crumbled before Saladin’s onslaught for lack of defenders because her husband had led them all into death and slavery.
 She was the reigning, crowned and anointed Queen, and she did nothing — except beg to be allowed to join her husband in captivity!
 A queen?
 Asking to be allowed to go into enemy captivity?
 This is more than a gesture of love, it is evidence of Sibylla’s utter stupidity and lack of sense.

 Saladin naturally granted Sibylla the right to join her husband in captivity — what better way to ensure that his enemies were completely in his hands?
-Meanwhile, the defense of the last remnants of her kingdom fell to her former brother-in-law, Conrad de Montferrat, the younger brother of her first husband in Tyre, and the Baron of Ibelin in Jerusalem.
+Meanwhile, the defense of the last remnants of her kingdom fell to her former brother-in-law, Conrad de Montferrat, the younger brother of her first husband, and the Baron of Ibelin in Jerusalem.

 She shares the blame for losing the Holy Land with Guy de Lusignan because it was her stupidity and stubbornness that left the kingdom in the hands of an incompetent and despised man.
 At no time in her life did she show even a flicker of responsibility for the hundreds of thousands of Christians entrusted to her or shred of royal dignity.
 Had she been a baker’s daughter and a butcher’s wife her devotion to her husband might have been admirable; as a princess she was a tragic clown.